carsdotcom/skelebot/docs/jobs.md

 ```

 **Primary Job**
 By default the Docker Image that is built by Skelebot will not run a command, but instead requires skelebot to provide it with a script, arguments, and parameters to run when a job is executed.
-For this purposed of building images that can be distributed, Skelebot offers a way to specify a job as the project's Primary Job.
+For the purpose of building images that can be distributed, Skelebot offers a way to specify a job as the project's Primary Job.

 ```
 primaryJob: example